This article was updated on 3/8/2023 for clarity and to include seasonal updates.

 In a rush?
 Here’s the short answer.

-The best side dishes to serve with hot dogs are bourbon baked beans, red cabbage and dill slaw, Italian pasta salad, chili, and quick pickles.
+The best side dishes to serve with hot dogs are bourbon baked beans, red cabbage and dill slaw, pineapple mango salsa, chili, and quick pickles.
 You can also serve Greek potato salad, zucchini chips, cilantro lime corn salad, double crunch sweet potato fries, or mac and cheese.

 Apple butter bourbon baked beans